montybasquiart/montybasquiart/README.md

 ### It's the little things that count...

-👋🏿 I'm Mathias Martins, an aspiring Software Engineer with over a decade of expertise in graphics design and a recent foray into UX design, I bring a unique blend of artistic flair and technical know-how to every project.
+👋🏿 Hi, I'm Mathias Martins.
+I love to build.

 🌱 I’m learning and honing my skills at ALX.